Mldizd/Mldizd.github.io/README.md

 <p> Synchro-waveforms are a powerful new technology for monitoring and situational awareness of power systems.
 They are obtained from a new class of smart grid sensors called Waveform Measurement Units (WMUs).
 WMUs provide precise time-synchronized voltage waveform and current waveform measurements in the time domain.
 This allows for detailed analysis of the waveshape of the voltage and current at very high resolutions.</p>

 <p>WMUs operate at very high reporting rates, such as at 256 samples per cycle, i.e., 15,360 recordings per second.
-This is much higher than the sampling rate of practically every other smart grid sensor, such as phasor measurement units (PMUs).
-This results in a large amount of data that requires high-performance computing to analyze.</p>
+This is much higher than the reporting rate of practically every other smart grid sensors.
+At
+such high reporting rate, a WMU reports 7,962,624,000 data points per day from voltage and current waveforms on three phases.
+This is an overwhelming amount of data that requires highperformance computing to analyze.
+Further, WMUs use a Global Positioning System (GPS) clock to precisely synchronized the sampling of waveforms across different WMUs, enabling precise time synchronization of the reported waveforms.
+The very high reporting rate of WMUs and the fact that we have access to synchro-waveform measurements, can significantly enhance our understanding and awareness about the status of the power electric grid and its components.</p>

 <p>Synchro-waveforms offer groundbreaking applications in a variety of power system monitoring and situational awareness tasks, including:</p>